 Q. What is the best way to download films on to DVD from Sky+... via USB or by purchasing a DVD recorder?
 (Katie, Dec 2007)

 A. You can't copy content from a Sky+ box using USB or the Ethernet socket - the only option is to connect the output of the Sky+ box to a DVD recorder using a SCART lead.
 Your DVD recorder must have a Line In SCART socket.
-More on DVD recorders.
+DVD recorder advice.

 Q. With my old video recorder, I could record one programme while watching another programme.
 Can you do this with satellite tv?
 (Bob Simpson, Jan 2008)